kurort/cli/README.md

 mauris tincidunt, sit amet ullamcorper odio feugiat.
 Duis in sagittis diam.
 Aenean congue lorem mi, quis tristique urna sollicitudin malesuada.

+## Requirements

+These are the following requirements to run Kurort properly on your server.

+- Ubuntu (LTS preferred)
+- 1024MB RAM or more
+- 1 CPU core or more
+- Solid internet connection
+- 2GB free hard disk space (for Nginx, MySQL etc.)

 ## Support

 Do you have a question and need help with Kurort?
 Don't worry.
 We're here to help!